Sian Clifford: 2006–2015: Early career and theatre

-2016–present: Fleabag and television
+2016–present: Fleabag, television, radio and theatre

-In 2016, Clifford had her breakthrough screen acting role in Fleabag, as Claire, Fleabag's uptight older sister and character foil.
+In 2016, Clifford had her breakthrough screen acting role in Waller-Bridge's Fleabag, as Claire, Fleabag's uptight older sister.
+Waller-Bridge wrote the character of Claire with Clifford in mind, and Clifford said she fought the BBC to include her in the series, having wanted someone famous to fill the role.
+Fleabag returned in 2019.

-Clifford was part of the cast of the play Gloria, part of Hampstead Theatre's 2017 season and the play's Off West End premiere.
-In 2018, she had a recurring role in the ITV miniseries Vanity Fair and was in a production of Circle Mirror Transformation in Manchester.
-Later that year, she was part of the cast in the West End production of Consent at the Harold Pinter Theatre.

-Fleabag returned in 2019 to huge fanfare.
 Clifford's performance in the show was widely praised and she was nominated for the Emmy Award for Supporting Actress in a Comedy Series and the Critics' Choice Award for Supporting Actress in a Comedy Series for her performance.
-She later won the BAFTA Television Award for Best Female Comedy Performance.
+In 2020, she won the BAFTA Television Award for Best Female Comedy Performance for the series.
+She was also nominated for the 2020 Screen Actors Guild Awards for Best Actress (which Waller-Bridge won).

+In 2017, Clifford was part of the cast of the play Gloria at Hampstead Theatre, which was the play's Off West End premiere.

+In 2018, Clifford had a recurring role in the ITV miniseries Vanity Fair and was in a production of Circle Mirror Transformation in Manchester.

+Later in 2018, Clifford was part of the cast in the West End production of Consent at the Harold Pinter Theatre.

-Following the second series of Fleabag, Clifford starred in more film and television roles.
-She had a small role in the independent dark comedy film A Serial Killer's Guide to Life in 2019.
+In 2019, Clifford had a small role in the independent dark comedy film A Serial Killer's Guide to Life.
 In 2020, Clifford had guest roles on the television shows Hitmen on Sky One and Liar.
-She starred opposite Matthew Macfadyen in the April 2020 miniseries Quiz, based on the 2001 Charles Ingram Who Wants to Be A Millionaire? scandal.
+She starred as Diana Ingram opposite Matthew Macfadyen (who played Charles Ingram) in the April 2020 miniseries Quiz, based on the 2001Who Wants to Be A Millionaire? scandal.
 Clifford later co-starred in the Sky comedy series Two Weeks to Live.